 These cheese fritters with guava dipping sauce are a delicious variation on the traditional fruit and cheese pairing, and are quite the crowd-pleasing appetizer.
 The cheese fritters can be shaped ahead of time and chilled in the refrigerator until you are ready to fry them.
 Once they have been fried, the fritters can be kept warm in the oven until ready to serve.
 Good optional add-ins include crumbled bacon, blue or manchego cheese, and finely chopped olives.

-- 1/2 cup mango or pineapple juice (fresh or canned)
+1/2 cup canned or fresh mango juice, or pineapple juice

-- Optional: crumbled cooked bacon, crumbled blue cheese, grated manchego cheese, finely chopped sun-dried tomatoes, finely chopped green or black olives
+Crumbled cooked bacon, crumbled blue cheese, grated manchego cheese, finely chopped sun-dried tomatoes, finely chopped green or black olives, optional